-Course Guidelines University of Puget Sound Dr. Beezer Linear Algebra Math 290A Spring 2014
+Course Guidelines University of Puget Sound Dr. Beezer

-Text We will be using A First Course in Linear Algebra, by Robert A. Beezer as our textbook.
-We will follow Version 3.20 throughout the semester as the official version for the course.
-This may be found in webpage and PDF versions from the book's site at http://linear.pugetsound.edu, where it is made freely available with an open license.
+Texts We will be using A First Course in Linear Algebra, by Robert A. Beezer as our textbook.
+We will follow Version 3.50 throughout the semester as the official version for the course.
+This version may be found as a PDF on the book's site at linear.pugetsound.edu, where it is made freely available with an open license.
 If you prefer, you can use the hardcover version, which is Version 3.00, and has only minor differences.
 See the book's site for information on ordering a physical copy.